Meetings

 LIONS GIVE A DONATION TO THE ROMSEY FAMILY SUPPORT GROUP

-We recently gave a donation to the Romsey Family Support Group.
+We have given a donation to the Romsey Family Support Group.
 The Group is for parents of pre-school children, from birth to four years, who may be experiencing a difficult time and in need of friendship and support.

 LIONS CONTRIBUTE TO BRAIN TUMOUR RESEARCH